kfahn22/Treemap-of-Coding-Train-Challenges/README.md

 python create_json.py
 ```

-The output will be a json file (It is named `showcases.json`).
+The output will be a json file (`showcases.json`).
 It will have the following format:

 ```JSON
 {